stephentcannon/jquery-form-helpers/README.md

 usage
 ======

-Convert form values to JASON doc in one line.
+Convert form values to JSON doc in one line.

 ````
 var params = $('#insert-form').toJSON();